The Crusader III: The Navy Fighter That Beat the Phantom — and Still Lost

 A Long Echo

 The five airframes are gone.
-The three that flew were scrapped after their NASA careers ended in the mid-1960s.
+The three that flew were scrapped after their NASA careers ended.
 The two static airframes were dismantled.
 No Crusader III survives.
-The only physical legacy is a handful of cockpit panels, a fragmentary fuselage section in a private collection, and the photographs.
+The only physical legacy is the photographs.

 The intellectual legacy is the question every fighter designer has had to answer since: do you build the single-mission excellent fighter, or the multi-mission adequate one?
 The 1958 Navy answered.
 The pilots who flew Phantoms over North Vietnam often wished, particularly in their post-war memoirs, that the 1958 Navy had answered differently.
 The Crusader III is the aircraft that proved the Navy's answer was wrong, then quietly disappeared into the historical record before anyone could fix the mistake.